Joselacerdajunior/find-it/README.md

 Or download the zip file directly from [Github](https://github.com/BrunoUemura/fix-it/tree/fix-it_development) and unzip it.

+### Front-end setup

-Afterward, open the project and run the following commands:
+After, downloading open the `client` direcotiry in the project and run the following commands:

 ### To run the project
+To install the dependencies
+- **_npm install_**

+To run de project.
+Make sure to start the Android or iPhone emulator.
 - **_npm start_**

 ## Authors